Duality between Ahlfors-Liouville and Khas'minskii properties for nonlinear equations

 Since $F$ is jet-equivalent to a universal subequation via locally Lipschitz bundle maps, $F$ and $\widetilde F$ satisfy the weak comparison principle by Theorem \ref{teo_importante!!}, and because of property $(\HH 3)$, Theorem \ref{localwcestrict} and Lemma \ref{wcobstacle} we conclude the validity of the full comparison property for $F^0$.
 Hence

 However, since $w(x_0) \ge -\mu/2$, by \eqref{u_mi_inequality} we get

 a contradiction.\\[0.2cm] $(A) \Rightarrow (K)$.
-For this implication, we need properties $(\HH 1),(\HH 2)$.\\ Fix a pair $(K,h)$ and a smooth exhaustion $\{D_j\}$ of $X$ with $K \subset D_1$.
-We begin with a preliminary construction.
-The idea is that we want to produce $w$ as a limit of solutions of obstacle problems on $D_j \backslash K$.
-However, in general $\partial K$ does not possess barriers to control the solutions (for example, if $K$ is a small convex geodesic ball).
-For this reason, we need to produce convex boundaries by suitably modifying $X$ and $F$ in a small neighbourhood.\\[0.2cm] \textbf{Step 1: modifying the manifold $X$.}\\ Let $t$ be the radius of $\mathbb{B}$ in $(\HH 2)$.
+For this implication, we need properties $(\HH 1),(\HH 2)$.\\ Fix a pair $(K,h)$, indices $i,j \in \mathbb{N}$, and a smooth exhaustion $\{D_j\}$ of $X$ with $K \subset D_1$.
+The idea is to produce $w$ as a monotone, locally uniform limit of a decreasing sequence $\{w_i\}$ of $F$-subharmonic functions, where $w_{i+1}$ is obtained from $w_i$ by means of a sequence $u_{j} \in F(D_j \backslash K)$ (also depending on $i$) of solutions of obstacle problems.
+The proof is divided into seven steps, and the Ahlfors property enters crucially in Steps 5 and 6 to guarantee that $w_{i+1}$ be close enough to $w_i$ on a large compact set, in order for the limit $w$ to be locally finite.
+The first problem to address is that, in general, $\partial K$ does not possess barriers to guarantee the solvability of obstacle type problems (for example, if $K$ is a small convex geodesic ball).
+For this reason, we first need to produce convex boundaries by suitably modifying $X$ and $F$ in a small neighborhood.\\[0.2cm] \textbf{Step 1: producing $\mathbb{F}$-convex boundaries.}\\[0.2cm] Let $t$ be the radius of $\mathbb{B}$ in $(\HH 2)$.